American football plays: Post

 A post is a deep play where wide receivers run straight down the field a short distance (10-15 yards), and then angle in toward the center of the field (toward the goal 'posts') where the ball is caught at high speed.
 When this play was originally designed, the goal posts were on the "zero" yard line, in the front of the endzone - thus, a cornerback in man coverage would be led into the post.

 In a skinny post, the route is shorter and quicker than a deep post, which may cover 30 or 40 yards.
 This may also be referred to as a "glance in" or a "bang eight."

 Out

 An out route will usually feature the receiver running 7 to 10 yards downfield and then making a 90 degree turn towards the sideline.-.

-In/Drag/Dig
+In/drag/dig

-The In, Drag, or Dig route is the opposite of the Out route.
+The in, drag, or dig route is the opposite of the Out route.
 As its name suggests, the route will usually feature the receiver running 7 to 10 yards downfield and then making a 90 degree turn towards the center of the field.

 Slant

-A receiver takes two steps or more downfield then cuts diagonally across the field behind the linebackers and in front of the safeties.
+A slant is where a receiver will run straight, (5-8 yards) then take a hard turn left/right.